A Resource Theory of Quantum Measurements: Proof: Combining non-proportional POVMs is irreversible

 Clearly $b_{i,j}\geq 0$, and it is simple to show that \mbox{$\sum_{i=1}^{n-1}b_{i,\,j}=1$}.
 Thus \eqref{eq:mix} implies that $\left( E_{1},E_{2}, \dots, E_{n-1}\right)$ is a stochastic mixture of $\left( E_{1}+E_{2}, \dots, E_{n-1}\right)$.
 So we can apply this procedure $n-2$ times and conclude that $\left( E_{1},E_{2}\right)$ is a stochastic mix of $E_{1}+E_{2}$, which as we have already seen, implies $E_{1}\propto E_{2}$.

-Any deterministic matrix can be considered a product of matrices whose action is to combine only two elements; hence if the gremlin combines a collection of POVM elements, any of which are not proportional to each other, then the gremlin cannot reverse this action. \end{proof}
+Any deterministic matrix can be considered a product of matrices whose action is to combine only two elements; hence if a stochastic operation combines a collection of POVM elements, any of which are not proportional to each other, then any subsequent stochastic operation cannot reverse this action. \end{proof}